- 1 History

 The Friday Five

 The Friday Five is a feature written by Andrew, published every Friday.
-The column contains Andrew's thoughts on a topic related to basketball video games, the NBA, or other subjects related to the community, presented as either a list of five items or in the form of a Top 5 countdown.
+The column covers facts and trivia, ranked lists, and other opinions and topics related to basketball gaming, the community or the real NBA.
+It is presented as either a list of five items, or in the form of a Top 5 countdown, depending on the topic.
 It debuted on January 4th, 2013.

 After a pilot episode was released on November 8th, 2010, the idea of a regular podcast was shelved for a couple of years before being revived by Leftos in 2012.
 The first episode of the current NLSC Podcast was released on August 22nd, 2012, featuring Leftos and JaoSming.
-Its current regular hosts are Andrew and Arcane, with new episodes coming out every Thursday.
+Its current regular hosts are Andrew and Arcane, with new episodes coming out every Sunday.
+Other staff and members of the community have joined the show as regular and guest hosts.

 The show varies in length but has generally run longer than an hour, with many of the shows topping the two hour mark.
-Beginning in 2014, the show has aimed for shorter episodes, with most running between an hour and an hour and a half.
 The longest show was Episode #29, running for more than three hours and featuring seven panelists, including special guest Da_Czar.
 Former NBA Live and current NBA 2K developer Scott O'Gallagher has also been a guest on the NLSC Podcast, answering questions and providing an insight into the development of the game.
-NBA Live Executive Producer Sean O'Brien has also joined the show in Episodes #90, #99, and #129.
+Former NBA Live Executive Producer Sean O'Brien has also joined the show in Episodes #90, #99, and #129.
+Tim Kitzrow, the voice of NBA Jam, was interviewed in Episode #280.
+Josh and Dave from Namo Gamo, developers of indie game Basketball Classics, have also been recurring guests in Episodes #262 and #306.

 Monday Tip-Off is a weekly column written by Andrew, published every Monday.
 The feature is dedicated to opinions and commentary on basketball video games.
 It debuted on September 21st, 2015.